JonSnowbd/note/readme.md

 could do for you and keep them in mind, odds are if you remember Note could do it for you, you end up saving hours from writing your own systems.

+- [Phases](/documentation/phases.md) RECOMMENDED!
+These don't get mentioned here but its a very beneficial design pattern, which I added due to missing something similar from Unreal Engine.
 - [Save files in depth](/documentation/saves.md) RECOMMENDED
 - [Transitions](/documentation/transitions.md)